prayash106/APEC_8601/README.md

 c.)
 Add a new “policy” layer that prevents/encourages certain types of land-use change in certain areas.
 For instance, you could modify the calibration parameters file to decrease the likelihood that agricultural expansion happens on steep slopes.

 Just like above, now we redefine the global coefficients based on what policy we choose and then run the model.
-We navigate to "defualt_inputs_csv" under SEALS of our base data.
-There we alter the policy under consideration by changing the inputs in the "defualt_global_coefficients_csv".
+We navigate to defualt_inputs.csv under SEALS of our base data.
+There we alter the policy under consideration by changing the inputs in the defualt_global_coefficients.csv.
 In this example, I try a new policy in Taiwan where we do not allow changes in cropland by changing the calibration parameters to 0.

 The LULC ouput that we get from this are depicted below - just like above starting from BAU model to different SSP scenarions for all years: